2018 Hamilton, Ontario, municipal election: Mid-term elections

-Ward 7 Councillor
+Ward 7 councillor

-Shortly after being sworn in for a third term as Ward 7 Councillor, Scott Duvall announced he would be seeking the New Democratic Party's nomination to run in the 42nd Federal Election as their candidate on Hamilton Mountain.
+Shortly after being sworn in for a third term as Ward 7 councillor, Scott Duvall announced he would be seeking the New Democratic Party's nomination to run in the 42nd federal election as their candidate on Hamilton Mountain.
 Duvall was selected by party members in the riding at a nomination meeting on March 29, 2015 to stand as their candidate over his opponent, former provincial NDP candidate Bryan Adamczyk.
 Duvall was elected to Parliament on October 19, 2015 with 35.8% of the vote.

 Prior to Duvall's election, candidates began expressing interest in running for his seat.
 By September 4, 2015, four candidates had already announced their intention to run in the by-election if it were to be called.
 On Friday, October 23, 2015, Duvall officially resigned from city council.
 Duvall told the Hamilton Spectator that, while he had not yet endorsed a replacement, he was watching the competition carefully.

-After speculation that the by-election would occur in February or March 2016, the CBC reported on November 2, 2015, that the election would take place on March 21, 2016, following council's approval of the date through a bylaw passed at their December 9, 2015 council meeting.
+After speculation that the by-election would occur in February or March 2016, the CBC reported on November 2, 2015, that the election would take place on March 21, 2016, following the council's approval of the date through a bylaw passed at their December 9, 2015 council meeting.

 As the number of candidates increased, local media began to report on the impact the by-election was having on local political party establishments.
 Candidates Geraldine McMullen and Uzma Qureshi, both NDP members, maintained the support of varying factions within the party.
 McMullen received support from former Hamilton Mountain MP Chris Charlton while Qureshi was endorsed by current Hamilton Mountain MPP Monique Taylor and Hamilton Centre MP David Christopherson.
 Similarly, candidates Bob Charters, Donna Skelly, and Hans Zuriel had the support of elements of Hamilton's Conservative establishment.
 Charters was the Progressive Conservative's candidate in Hamilton Mountain in 2007, Skelly sought election as a Progressive Conservative in Ancaster-Dundas-Flamborough-Westdale in 2011 and 2014, while Zuriel is the president of the Hamilton Mountain Conservative association and heavily involved with Conservative politics at McMaster University.
 With the registration of former Hamilton Mountain Liberal candidate Shawn Burt on January 29, the local Liberal Party was also split between their 2015 candidate and Hamilton West-Ancaster-Dundas nomination contestant Howard Rabb.
 The local Libertarian Party establishment was also split between Luc Hetu, the party's nominated, but unregistered, candidate for the 2015 election in Flamborough-Glanbrook and Robert Young, the party's Hamilton Centre candidate.
 Both candidates registered on February 1 and both used Young's business address at 616 Barton Street East on their registration forms.